tbrowder/Math-FractionalPart/README.md

 DESCRIPTION
 ===========

 There are three different algebraic functions that operate on numbers and return their fractional parts.
 They all return the same result when operating on non-negative numbers, but all three return different results when operating on negative numbers.
-See the [REFERENCES](REFERENCES) for more details.
+See the [REFERENCES/#REFERENCES](REFERENCES/#REFERENCES) for more details.

 Note that Ref.
 3 shows *frac* operating in the *complex plane* as `frac(x + i y) = frac(x) + i frac(y)`.